Brand Anthropology. REAL branding.

 Our strategists act as anthropologists.
-Anthropologist marketing experts to make your brand strategy, tactics, and executions persuasive and influential in the market.
-Customer basic beliefs about themselves and the world at large dictate how they buy what they buy.
+Marketing experts to make your brand strategy, tactics, and executions persuasive and influential in the market.
+Customer beliefs about themselves and the world at large dictate how they buy what they buy.
 Beliefs are different for every target audience because of context.
 As a result, our strategists focus on specific targets based on deep expertise in many diverse target groups.
-Each of our teams specializes in specific groups that directly influence the equity of your brand.
+Each of our teams specialize in specific groups that directly influence the equity of your brand.
 Brand anthropology is so much more.

 However, the focus is always upon developing strategy and messaging.
-The suff that changes behavior and increases market share.
+The stuff that changes behavior and increases market share.
 Here are just a few of our focused areas of brand/consumer expertise:

-This over-studied and under-appreciated group embraces cultural precepts that are distinctly different from other target markets.
-Baby boomers approach purchase decisions and arrive at conclusions differently from all other groups, which, in turn, results in specific brand anthropology development necessities to target this group.
-Our experience with this group runs from marketing consumer package goods to the messaging of oil change stations to exposing legal preferences.
+This often baffling group embrace cultural precepts distinctly different than other generations.
+The impact of technology has given them a sense of control that no other generation posses.
+Therefore, they approach purchase decisions and arrive at conclusions differently from all other groups, which, in turn, results in specific brand anthropology development necessities to target this group.

 Female influencers and decision makers